containers/virtcontainers/hack/virtc/README.md

 ```
 # ./virtc container enter -id=1 -pod-id=306ecdcf-0a6f-4a06-a03e-86a7b868ffc8 -cmd="/bin/ps"
 ```
-This should generate the following output:
+This will generate output similar to the following:
 ```
 Container 1 entered
 ```